2020HS-DevOps-Group3/2020HS-DevOps-Group3/README.md

 ## Private Organisation
-- Project Repositories have been made private as we noticed other stealing our work.
+- Project Repositories have been made private as we noticed others stealing our work.
 - Kindly request for access by raising a PR for the README.md file.

 ---